-Domestic Violence becomes a workplace safety issue when an employee, or anyone with a familial or intimate relationship with an employee, engages in violent or threatening behavior designed to control or harm the person they’re targeting.
+Domestic violence becomes a workplace safety issue when an employee, or anyone with a familial or intimate relationship with an employee, engages in violent or threatening behavior designed to control or harm the person they’re targeting.
 Domestic violence usually involves people with a pre-existing personal relationship, whether as family members, spouses, dating partners, or persons with a child in common.

 Sexual Violence ranges from harassing comments to rape.

-Sexual Violence becomes a workplace threat when anyone who comes in contact with the workplace engages in sexually harassing or criminal acts.
-Sexual violence can be committed by someone known or unknown to the victim: a family member, dating partner, co-worker, supervisor, security guard, customer/client, member of the public on company property, or a stranger.
+Sexual violence becomes a workplace threat when anyone who comes in contact with the workplace engages in sexually harassing or criminal acts.
+Sexual violence can be committed by someone known or unknown to the survivor: a family member, dating partner, co-worker, supervisor, security guard, customer/client, member of the public on company property, or a stranger.
 Crimes of sexual violence are defined differently in every state, but include rape, incest, sexual touching, threats, sexual harassment, assaults, and batteries.